uoftgasa/uoftgasa.github.io/markdown/index.md

 #### Rental FAQs

-I've provided a quick list of common restrictions in Ontario housing, but you can find an exhaustive list on the [Landlord and Tenant Board website](http://www.sjto.gov.on.ca/ltb/faqs/)
+I've provided a quick list of common restrictions in Ontario housing, but you can find an exhaustive list on the [Landlord and Tenant Board website](http://www.sjto.gov.on.ca/ltb/faqs/).
+Note that the below does not constitute legal advice - if you're uncertain of your rights check the [Ontario Residential Tenancies Act](https://www.ontario.ca/laws/statute/06r17)

 **Landlords cannot:**